-15 Europol Programming Document 2022-2024, p.
+14 Europol Programming Document 2022-2024, p.
 150.

-Ecuador is participating in the Community of Latin American and Caribbean States (CELAC) Coordination and Cooperation Mechanism on Drugs.
-Moreover, the Republic of Ecuador is member of the Police Community of the Americas (Ameripol) and of the Latin American Interior Security Committee (CLASI)16, which has been established in 2022 and driven by the Europe Latin America Programme of Assistance against Transnational Organised Crime (El PAcCTO)17.
-The country is also a member of CLASI's dedicated task force on drugs and thus has been committed to contributing to the dismantling of organised crime groups involved in drug production and trafficking.
-In fact, Ecuador has been identified as a key international partner to reduce the global supply of cocaine by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA)18.
+American Interior Security Committee (CLASI)15, which has been established in 2022 and driven by the Europe Latin America Programme of Assistance against Transnational Organised Crime (El PAcCTO)16.
+In addition, the EU has funded programmes in the country for over EUR 108M since 2008 to support the fight against organised crime, drug trafficking and strengthening Bolivian police capacities in their national policy to fight against organised crime.
+The country thus has been committed to contributing to the dismantling of organised crime groups involved in drug production and trafficking.
+In fact, Bolivia has been identified as a key international partner to reduce the global supply of cocaine by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA)17.

-Increased operational cooperation and the sharing of relevant information between Europol and the Republic of Ecuador would be important in countering serious offences in many crime areas of common interest, such as drug trafficking and environmental crimes.
-Due to the lack of a valid legal basis under Union law, however, Ecuadorian law enforcement authorities competent for fighting serious crime and terrorism cannot receive any personal data from Europol.
+Increased operational cooperation and the sharing of relevant information between Europol and the Plurinational State of Bolivia would be important in countering serious offences in many crime areas of common interest, such as drug trafficking and cybercrimes.
+Due to the lack of a valid legal basis under Union law, however, Bolivian law enforcement authorities competent for fighting serious crime and terrorism cannot receive any personal data from Europol.
 This represents thus a hindrance for further developing the cooperation between both parties.

-For these reasons and taking into account the EU's political strategy as outlined in the EU Security Union Strategy19, the EU Drugs Strategy 2021-202520, and the EU Drugs Action Plan 2021-202521, the Commission considers it necessary to add Ecuador as a priority country to start negotiations on an agreement enabling the exchange of personal data between Europol and the Ecuadorian competent authorities in the short term.
+For these reasons and taking into account the EU's political strategy as outlined in the EU Security Union Strategy18, the EU Drugs Strategy 2021-202519, and the EU Drugs Action Plan 2021-202520, the Commission considers it necessary to add Bolivia as a priority country to start negotiations on an agreement enabling the exchange of personal data between Europol and the Bolivian competent authorities in the short term.